Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

    Also keep in mind that a vertex can be assigned to multiple groups.

-Checking assignments
+Checking Assignments
 --------------------

-To be sure the selected verts really have been added to the Vertex Group, you can try the deselect button.
-If the verts do not get deselected, then you probably forgot to hit the *Assign* button.
+To be sure the selected verts are in the desired Vertex Group, you can try press the deselect button.
-But you can do that safely now.
-But remind:
-All selected verts get the weight assigned as displayed in the "Weight:" input field!
+If the vertices remain selected then they're not yet in the current Vertex Group.

+At this point you may assign then, but take care since all selected vertices will have their weight set to the value in the *Weight:* field.

 Removing assignments from a Group